 The disclosures in (a) and (b) above should be segregated by those securities that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer using fair values determined in accordance with SSAP No. 100—Fair Value.

-(5) Additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.
+(5) For the impaired items identified in paragraph (4), additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.

+(6) For bonds captured in SSAP No. 2, SSAP No. 26 and SSAP No. 43, and non-bond debt securities captured in SSAP No. 21—Other Admitted Assets, separately report the proceeds from sales and maturities and the resulting gross realized gains and losses.

 Updated Note Illustrations – Note 5D

-D. Asset-Backed Securities
+D. Debt Securities and Residual Interests

-(1) Prepayment assumptions for asset-backed securities were obtained from broker-dealer survey values or internal estimates.
+(1) Prepayment assumptions for asset-backed securities and non-bond debt securities were obtained from broker-dealer survey values or internal estimates.

-(2) (Template is not new.
+(2) For securities in scope of SSAP No. 43 and non-bond debt securities in scope of SSAP No. 21 with a recognized OTTI: (Template is not new.
 There are currently no instructions with the existing template.)